UniHosted at UniFi World Conference

 3. Transfer Ownership: In the Console Settings, you will find an option to 'Transfer Ownership'.
 Clicking this will allow you to select a new owner from a dropdown list.
 If the person you wish to transfer ownership to is not listed, you can add them in the 'Admins' tab of your UniFi Console.

-Transferring a Self-Hosted UniFi Network
+Transferring a self-hosted UniFi Network

 • Administrative Rights: Self-hosted UniFi Network Servers on Windows, macOS, or Linux do not have a designated 'Owner' but are managed by Administrators.
 You can invite a new Admin in the Settings > System > Administration section.